eln0ty/memory-forensics-writeup/README.md

 Solve:-

 First, we will dump the memory space with contain the notepad content then..
-We will search in the dumped file
+We will search in the dumped file.

-After trying The flag is encoded :)  so we used `-e l`
+After trying The flag is encoded :)  so we used `-e l`.

 ##### `python2 /opt/volatility/vol.py -f Triage.mem --profile=Win7SP1x64 memdump -p 3032 --dump-dir=./`